-However, Ring Lights are suitable for small product shots, interviews, and YouTube videos.
+However, Ring Lights are suitable for small product shots, interviews, YouTube, or TikTok videos.
 For large products, using a softbox is a better solution.

 One of the most popular Ring Lights is the Godox LR120 12 inch.
 This ring light is a multipurpose light for product shots, live video recording, makeup, selfie photos, online teaching, dark scenery vlogging, etc.

 A great reflector can give you beautiful soft light if you know which one to get and how to use it!
-You don’t actually need to spend a lot of money for a reflector but it is essential if you use one light source and you want to balance your shadows and highlights.
+Furthermore, you don’t actually need to spend a lot of money on a reflector but it is essential if you use one light source and you want to balance your shadows and highlights.

 Here’s another example in the image below.
 Notice the differences between using the white or black foam reflector.
 It’s totally up to you to create the style you want.
 Personally, I prefer the whiteboard to show more detail and introduce softer light to my product.